 - A strainer or colander

-Here are the steps are given below to set dye in the fabric that bleeds.
+Here are the steps are given below to set dye in fabric that bleeds.

 Step 1: Soak the fabric

-Take the fabric and unwrap it.
+Take the fabric and item of clothing and unwrap or straighten it out.
 Now put it in a colander or strainer in a way that it sits in the strainer fully.
 Place the colander under the water tap or in a sink.
 Turn the tap and run cool water all over the fabric.
 Do this for some time so that the fabric gets fully soaked.

 Step 2: Prepare the pan

 Now take the bottle of citric acid and pour one tablespoon of it into the water.
 Stir the water to mix the acid properly in it.
 Pull the cloth out of the strainer and squeeze it gently to take the extra water out of it.
-Try to place it in the pan in one layer so that each area gets the accurate touch of the solution.
+Try to place it in the pan in one layer so that each part of the fabric is exposed to the liquid solution.

 Step 3: Provide heat

-In the meantime, prepare your oven at a temperature of 300 degrees Fahrenheit.
-When it’ll get fully heated, place the pan inside the oven.
-Keep it there for 30 minutes.
+In the meantime, pre heat your oven to a temperature of 300 degrees Fahrenheit.
+When it gets to temperature, place the pan inside the oven and leave it for 30 minutes.

 Step 4: Wash the fabric with a washer

-After 30 minutes, take out the pan.
+After 30 minutes, take the pan out of the oven.
 Let it cool off.
-When it’ll get absolutely cool, take the fabric out of the pan and place it in the strainer without squeezing off any water.
+When it gets cool enough to touch, take the fabric out of the pan and place it in the strainer without squeezing off any water.
+The water in the pan may have changed slightly.
+This is to be expected.
+This water can now be discarded.
 You may see the color of the pan water changed because of bleeding.
 Pour it out in the sink.

 Now again place the strainer under the tap and run cool water over the fabric.
 Pour a little bit of the wool washer you have on top of the fabric.
 Squeeze the fabric gently while running water over it.
 You’ll see foams of the washer and there will be no bleeding seen in the water running by.
 Once it’s done, let the fabric dry.